-Would you love a career in Film, TV or Media Production?
+Would you love a career in media, broadcasting, journalism or video production?

 This is a practical course which will give you technical skills in media production.
 You will gain knowledge and skills in areas such as single camera techniques, film production, sound recording and editing.
-This is an enjoyable and 'hands on' course in which you will engage with practical equipment and specialized software in order to produce creative work.
+Media is an enjoyable and 'hands on' course in which you will engage with practical equipment and specialized software in order to produce creative work.

-Available as a single or double qualification Single option:
+Available as a single or double qualification

+Single option: